OWASP/www-project-threat-dragon/docs-2/usage/install/web.md

 ### Installing

-Threat Dragon is a Single Page Application (SPA) using Angular on the client and node.js on the server.
+Threat Dragon is a node.js single page application using Vue on the client and Express on the server.
 To build and run locally follow these steps:

 Install [node.js](https://nodejs.org/en/download/), which includes the node package manager `npm`,